protopopov1122/LuaCppB/README.md

 [![Build Status](https://travis-ci.org/protopopov1122/LuaCppB.svg?branch=master)](https://travis-ci.org/protopopov1122/LuaCppB)
 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/protopopov1122/LuaCppB.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/protopopov1122/LuaCppB/context:cpp)

-This repo contains the prototype of Lua-C++ bindings.
+This repo contains the implementation of Lua-C++ bindings.
 Currently it has following features:
+* support of Lua 5.1+.
 * support of scalar data types and strings.
 * access and modification of Lua variables an tables.
-* basic support of enums
+* basic support of C++ enums.
 * transparent invocation of Lua functions.
 * C++ class and object binding to Lua.
 * transparent C++ object passing to/from Lua.
 * custom user data types
 * support of smart pointers.
-* support of some STL types - vectors, maps, sets, pairs, tuples.
+* support of some STL types - vectors, maps, sets, pairs, tuples and optionals.
-* support of coroutines.
+* support of coroutines (only for Lua 5.3).
 * support of std::exception-based exception propagation and handlers.
 * wrappers for Lua stack and garbage collector.
 * experimental support of LuaJIT.